pp2017/pp2017.github.io/travel.md

 undergraduates, graduate students, and early career faculty and researchers.

-Please email the form (or all of the information from the form) below to pp2017conference@gmail.com with the words “Travel Support Request” in the subject line.
-Also, please have an advisor or mentor send a brief letter in support of your request to pp2017conference@gmail.com with your name in the subject line.
+Please email the form (or all of the information from the form) below to lara.pudwell@valpo.edu with the words “Travel Support Request” in the subject line.
+Also, please have an advisor or mentor send a brief letter in support of your request to lara.pudwell@valpo.edu with your name in the subject line.

 Applications for support are due by June 1st, 2017.